Blog Post

 The team was especially helpful in pointing out bottlenecks in our JavaScript implementation, and we’re already incorporating these changes into our next PSPDFKit for Web release.

-They also pointed out that after a very fast initial compilation, browsers that use a baseline compiler kick off a slower, more optimizing compilation in the background which continues to execute while we run other benchmarks.
+The team also pointed out that after a very fast initial compilation, browsers that use a baseline compiler kick off a slower, more optimizing compilation in the background that continues to execute while we run other benchmarks.
 For this reason, we now benchmark initialization at the end to reduce the amount of background interference.

 Edge